Black Panther (character): Creation

 Co-creator Stan Lee recounted that the name was inspired by a pulp adventure hero who had a black panther as a helper.
 Jack Kirby's original concept art for Black Panther used the concept name Coal Tiger; this was a swashbuckler.
 Lee asked for the concept art to be revised.

-There was some debate at Marvel, with Lee wondering how far to go with the introduction of a Black superhero, which was commercially risky in that era.
-In the first version of the cover for Fantastic Four #52, Kirby drew the Black Panther wearing a cowl that exposed his face.
-In the published version, the cowl became a full facemask.
-Previews in other comics did not show the cover at all, indicating that Lee was hesitant.

-Black Panther first appeared in Fantastic Four #52, published in July 1966, and the following issue in August of the same year.

 Predecessors

 The Black Panther is the first Black superhero in American mainstream comic books.
 Very few Black heroes were created before him, and none with actual superpowers.
 These included Lothar in the comic strip Mandrake the Magician and the characters in the single-issue All-Negro Comics #1 (1947).
 Marvel's 1950s predecessor, Atlas Comics also introduced Waku, Prince of the Bantu, who starred in his own feature in the omnibus title Jungle Tales, and the Dell Comics Western character Lobo, the first Black person to star in his own comic book.
 Scholars have identified precursors to the character: Harry Wills, a champion boxer of the early 20th century nicknamed the Black Panther, and a predominately African-American armored combat unit in World War II also called the Black Panthers, the 761st Tank Battalion of the US Army.
 Lee and Kirby also borrow from typical pop cultural tropes of their era inspired by Edgar Rice Burroughs's Tarzan, but subvert or transform stereotypes common in the "jungle adventure" genre.

 The name Black Panther predates the founding of the Black Panther Party in October 1966, though not the black panther logo of the party's predecessor, the Lowndes County Freedom Organization (LCFO).
 Scripter Stan Lee denied that the comic, which pre-dates the political usage of the term, was, or could have been, named after any of the political uses of the term "black panther", citing "a strange coincidence".

-In a guest appearance in Fantastic Four #119 (February 1972), the Black Panther briefly used the name "Black Leopard" to avoid connotations with the Party, but the new name did not last.
-The character's name was changed back to Black Panther in The Avengers #105, with T'Challa explaining that renaming himself made as much sense as altering the Scarlet Witch's name because of the negative associations of witchcraft, and that he eschews stereotypes.
-Avengers writer Roy Thomas said that the Black Panther name "had more resonance," but that the political implications limited the character's prominence.